History Hans Högman

 children after 1778

-In 1778 it became legal for women in Sweden to give birth to children anonymously.
+In 1778, it became legal for women in Sweden to give birth to children anonymously.
 The reason was that the authorities wanted to overcome the high death rate among infants, which was partly caused by unmarried women who left their infants to die.
 It was a great ignominy to live as a single mother back then.
-As a result of the 1778 Anonymity Act, it became common for unmarried women to give away their infants to special women, who for money promised to nurse the children and care for their upbringing.
-This happened anonymously and thereby was the parish minister nor the town foster care board informed about all childbirth.
-At the end of the 19th century, there were about 40 000 foster children in Sweden.
-This corresponds to about 8 foster children per 1 000 inhabitants.
-However, the number of unrecorded cases was great so the total numbers of foster children were no doubt much higher.
+As a result of the 1778 Anonymity Act, it became common for unmarried women to give away their infants to special women, who, for money, promised to nurse the children and care for their upbringing.
+This happened anonymously, and thereby the parish minister nor the town foster care board were informed about all childbirths.
+At the end of the 19th century, there were about 40,000 foster children in Sweden.
+This corresponds to about 8 foster children per 1,000 inhabitants.
+However, the number of unrecorded cases was great, so the total numbers of foster children were no doubt much higher.
 Newborn infants were given to foster recipients both among prominent families as well as among poor people.
-Upper-class families were trying to avoid soiling their good reputation but among the poor, it was most often the lack of money that forced a single mother to give up her child.
+Upper-class families were trying to avoid soiling their good reputation, but among the poor, it was most often the lack of money that forced a single mother to give up her child.

 How common were the Angel